Welcome to Heller Heritage on the Green

 In the 1970’s, the Greenville County Library became the first institution to move to what would grow into Heritage Green.
 Over time, the addition of museums, performance spaces, and educational institutions transformed the area into what it is today: a walkable campus celebrating Greenville’s history, culture, and community spirit.
 The Heller Heritage on the Green project continues this tradition, enhancing the space’s beauty, accessibility, and vibrancy while honoring the lasting legacy of Max and Trude Heller.

-• The interactive garden at The Children’s Museum, where children can play and learn honors Trude Heller, a Holocaust Educator who was devoted to teaching children.
-The garden features an original mural and new plantings.
-The garden is currently open to the public.
+• The Trude Heller Children’s Garden at The Children’s Museum, where children can play and learn.
+This garden honors Trude Heller, a Holocaust educator devoted to teaching children.
+The garden opened to the public in October 2025.

-• Letters from the “Dear Mrs. Heller” collection will be featured online in the Greenville County Library System’s digital archives and will also be available for viewing in the South Carolina Room at the Hughes Main Library.
+• The “Dear Mrs. Heller” Collection, featuring letters written to Mrs. Heller by attendees at her Holocaust education talks, is available online through the Greenville County Library System’s digital archives and for viewing in the South Carolina Room at the Hughes Main Library.

 Heller Heritage on the Green will pay tribute to the esteemed legacy of Mayor Max Heller and his wife, Trude Heller for their profound contributions to, and affection for, the arts, culture, community, and education in Greenville.